Survival function: Other parametric survival functions

 has extensive coverage of parametric models.

 Parametric survival functions are commonly used in manufacturing applications, in part because they enable estimation of the survival function beyond the observation period.
 However, appropriate use of parametric functions requires that data are well modeled by the chosen distribution.
 If an appropriate distribution is not available, or cannot be specified before a clinical trial or experiment, then non-parametric survival functions offer a useful alternative.

 Non-parametric survival functions

 A parametric model of survival may not be possible or desirable.
 In these situations, the most common method to model the survival function is the non-parametric Kaplan–Meier estimator.
+This estimator requires lifetime data.
+Periodic case (cohort) and death (and recovery) counts are statistically sufficient to make non-parametric maximum likelihood and least squares estimates of survival functions, without lifetime data.